TomKelleherInc/tk.scammers/posts/2025-03-03-thrillingly-dubious/index.md

 Also the technologies I used at each job.

-Also the final, final words.
+Also the final, final words bottom right.

 {% figure "./images/resume.jpg", "", "", false %}
 {% figure "./images/007.jpg", "", "", false %}